Static and Dynamic Models for Multivariate Distribution Forecasts: Proper Scoring Rule Tests of Factor-Quantile vs.

 This way we compare the forecasting performance of EDF models with two latent factor versions of the FQ model and with popular multivariate GARCH models including the DCC-GARCH model of \cite{engle2002} with the exponential GARCH conditional variance specification of \cite{nelson1991} and Student-$t$ innovations.
 We use the Gaussian copula to reduce complexity and so that the EDF and FQ models scale naturally and easily to higher dimensions.
 However, the GARCH models are more difficult to scale and for this reason we consider eight-dimensional multivariate distributions, not higher dimensions.
 Our empirical study examines daily forecasts for eight USD exchange rates using data from 1999 -- 2018; a term structure of US interest rates with data from 1994 -- 2018; and eight Bloomberg investable commodity indices from 1991 -- 2018.
-We have a total of over 100,000 out-of-sample observations and with daily rolling re-calibrations of eight multivariate models on each dataset we have almost \textit{one million} distribution forecasts to be evaluated using proper scoring rules.

-In the following: \autoref{Section:Literature} sets our work in the context of the recent literature on multivariate distribution forecasts and on multivariate quantile models; \autoref{Section:FactorQuantileMethodology} introduces the general FQ methodology, illustrates this using a simple bivariate example, motivates various choices such as the quantile partition and introduces two variants of the model with latent factors; \autoref{Section:EmpiricalStudy} presents our empirical study; \autoref{Section:Conclusions} summarises and concludes.
+In the following: \autoref{Section:Literature} sets our work in the context of the recent literature on multivariate distribution forecasts and on multivariate quantile models; \autoref{Section:FactorQuantileMethodology} introduces the general FQ methodology, illustrates this using a simple bivariate example, motivates various choices such as the quantile grid and introduces two variants of the model with latent factors; \autoref{Section:EmpiricalStudy} presents our empirical study; \autoref{Section:Conclusions} summarises and concludes.